WJKY

-WJKY (1060 AM) is a radio station broadcasting a Sports radio format.
-It is licensed to Jamestown, Kentucky, United States, and serving the Russell County, Kentucky area, including Jamestown and Russell Springs.
-The station is owned by Lake Cumberland Broadcasters and is affiliated with ESPN Radio.
+WJKY (1060 AM) is a commercial radio station licensed to Jamestown, Kentucky, United States, and serving the Russell County area, including Jamestown and Russell Springs.
+Owned by Lake Cumberland Broadcasters, it features a sports format, affiliated with ESPN Radio.

 The station is a sister station to WJRS FM radio, and the two stations share its broadcast facilities and transmitter located 2804 South US 127 on the south side of Russell Springs.

+WJKY broadcasts during the daytime hours only, but is relayed over the following low-power FM translator, which operates around the clock: